The DSA Isn't 100 Percent Sure About Hopping on the Bernie Bus

 The group is likely to be a voice in the Democratic 2020 primary, and on Tuesday night, the organization's National Political Committee, or NPC, released results from an internal poll of members on the question of whether to endorse Sanders.

-The response wasn't close: 76 percent of the 13,324 members polled voted to endorse the organization throwing its weight and energy behind a Sanders run.
+The response wasn't close: 76 percent of the 13,324 members who voted in the poll supported the organization throwing its weight and energy behind a Sanders run.
 The NPC will meet on March 21 to debate supporting Sanders in what now looks like a formality.
 With this much organizational support behind a Sanders run, supporting the proposition is a foregone conclusion.

 But the DSA contains a multitude of opinions, and its members are far from unified about backing Sanders.
 In the weeks leading up to the vote, I talked via email to members of the 24 percent who voted against the decision and who worried that though the Sanders campaign could energize the DSA, the organization could also lose a lot both locally and nationally once it throws its energy behind a Sanders run.